AnyChart/docs.anychart.com/Basic_Charts/Marker_Chart.md

 ### Size

-It is possible to adjust the size of the markers to make them more noticable or for any other reasons.
+It is possible to adjust the size of the markers to make them more noticeable or for any other reasons.
 Use {api:anychart.core.scatter.series.Marker#size}size(){api} method:

 ```
 // set marker size